losrobbos/d04-b-snippets/3-react/README.md

 ### Dev Server

 A program that will launch your web project in the browser.
-Typically listens your code changes and updates the code in the browser automatically, without a need to refresh.
+Typically listens for your code changes and updates the code in the browser automatically, without a need to refresh.

 Typical examples:
 - Live-Server